gopikrishna152/gopikrishna152/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gopikrishna152&label=Profile%20views&color=0e75b6&style=flat" alt="gopikrishna152" /> </p>

+## About Me

+🌐 I'm currently deep diving into the DevOps world and focusing on mastering Docker.
+My goal is to gain hands-on experience with containerization and orchestration to build scalable and efficient systems.

+🚀 I am in the final year of engineering and actively seeking new opportunities to explore and apply my skills in DevOps.
+Whether it's working on projects, internships, or full-time roles, I'm eager to contribute and learn from real-world experiences.

+📫 You can reach me via email at gopikrishna4152@gmail.com.
+Feel free to connect if you have opportunities, resources, or simply want to discuss DevOps, Docker, or any related topics!
+## Goals

+🎯 My primary goal is to become proficient in DevOps practices and tools, with a strong focus on containerization and orchestration.
+I aim to build robust and scalable systems using Docker and other DevOps technologies.

+📖 I am committed to developing a deep understanding of DevOps principles, learning best practices, and applying my knowledge to solve real-world challenges.

+## Resources

+📚 Here are some resources I'm currently using to deepen my understanding of Docker and DevOps:

+Docker Official Documentation
+Online tutorials and courses on platforms like Udemy, Coursera, and Pluralsight Community forums, Stack Overflow, and DevOps blogs
+🔍 I'm continuously exploring new resources and learning materials to enhance my skills in Docker and DevOps.

+## Get in Touch

+🤝 If you're also working in DevOps, or if you have opportunities, guidance, or advice to offer, I'd love to connect with you!
+Feel free to reach out via email or connect with me on LinkedIn [insert LinkedIn profile link].

+Let's collaborate and grow together in the exciting world of DevOps and containerization!

 - 🔭 I’m currently working on **Docker**

 - 🌱 I’m currently learning **Devops**